pupubird/todo-web/README.md

 # todo-web
-A todo web for refreshing web development skills
+A todo web for refreshing web development skills.